Russian ambassador was 'hospitable professional'

 - Described as "quietly spoken, hospitable professional"

-(CNN)Andrey Karlov, Russia's ambassador to Turkey was shot dead at an art exhibition Monday.
+(CNN)Andrey Karlov, Russia's ambassador to Turkey, was shot dead Monday at an art exhibition in Ankara.

-Karlov, who was appointed as Moscow's man in Ankara since July 2013, was married, and had a son, according to the Russian Embassy.
+Karlov, who was appointed as Moscow's man in the capital since July 2013, was married, and had a son, according to the Russian Embassy.

 He had served as ambassador at a fractious time in Russian-Turkey ties; diplomatic relations hit a low after Turkish forces shot down a Russian fighter jet near the Syria border in November 2015.